Kitware/SMTK/doc/userguide/bindings/generating-pybind11-bindings.rst

-To generate a C++ header file for a new SMTK class, use ``[smtk-root-directory]/utilities/python/cpp_to_pybind11.py`` with the appropriate arguments for the header file, project root directory, include directories and generated file prefix; the module's binding source file (also located in in the ``pybind`` subdirectory of the module) must then be updated to call the functions defined in the generated header file.
+To generate a C++ header file for a new SMTK class, use ``[smtk-root-directory]/utilities/python/cpp_to_pybind11.py`` with the appropriate arguments for the header file, project root directory, include directories (e.g. ``-I "[smtk-build-directory] [smtk-root-directory]/thirdparty/cJSON path/to/vtk/include"``) and generated file prefix; the module's binding source file (also located in the ``pybind`` subdirectory of the module) must then be updated to call the functions defined in the generated header file.
 To generate all of the C++ headers and the module C++ source file for a namespace at once, use ``[smtk-root-directory]/utilities/python/generate_pybind11_module.py`` with the appropriate arguments for the module directory, project root directory and include directories.